redhead/diploma-thesis/figures/layers/caption.md

-A typical communication flow between layers started by a request to the back-end server.
+A typical communication flow between layers of the back-end server.